Spicy Thai Orange Chicken

 Let us know how it turned out.

-Spicy Real Estate Tidbits for 2015
+Spicy Real Estate Tidbits

 - Heading into Omaha's spring real estate selling season, we're seeing interest spike early from new buyers.
 Listings for townhouses and starter homes have seen lots of traffic this past month.

-- With rent rising into the unaffordable territory, housing inventory up and mortgage rates hovering sub-4%, 2015 may prove to be the year of homeownership for millions of Millennials.
+- With rent rising into the unaffordable territory, housing inventory up and mortgage rates hovering sub-4%, this may prove to be the year of homeownership for millions of Millennials.
 Zillow predicted earlier this year that Millennials will overcome Gen X as the largest group of home buyers this year.

 - If you're a first-time Buyer: shop around for mortgages and get at least three quotes.
 Pay attention to both the interest rate and APR.
 APR is the rate that will reflect the true cost of your loan including financing charges such as the loan origination and appraisal fees.